EXOplanet Diversity and the Origin of the Solar System

 Additional supporting hydrodynamical simulations will provide much-needed accurate prescriptions for:

-Taken together, I will establish a self-consistent model of planet formation capable of addressing how Earth-like planets form, with results that can be confronted against dynamical and compositional constraints from the Solar System and the growing population of well-characterized Earth-like exoplanets.
+Taken together, I will establish a self-consistent model of planet formation capable of addressing how Earth-like planets form.
+The results can be confronted against dynamical and compositional constraints from the Solar System and the growing population of well-characterized Earth-like exoplanets.

-These theoretical investigations are needed in the broader context of humanity's search for habitable Earth-like exoplanets in our galaxy, our desire to understand their formation, and as a first step in tracing the origin of the elements, such as water, required for the development of life as we know it.
+These theoretical investigations are needed in the broader context of humanity's search for habitable Earth-like exoplanets in our galaxy.
+They contribute to our desire to understand their formation and serve as a first step in tracing the origin of the elements, such as water, required for the development of life as we know it.

 Financiële details & Tijdlijn